top of page

 • 1 teaspoon lemon juice (optional for brightening)

-Mix ingredients and apply to clean skin.
+Mix the ingredients and apply to clean skin.
 Leave on for 15-20 minutes, then rinse with warm water.
 Use once or twice a week for clearer, softer skin.

 Manuka Honey's Sore Throat and Cough Benefits